+I did my graduate work in the Department of Psychology at Yale, where I worked primarily with Marvin Chun and collaborated with Todd Constable.
 I came to Yale from the Boston Attention and Learning Lab, where I examined attention fluctuations with Michael Esterman.
 Before that, I studied cognitive neuroscience at Brown University, where I worked on cognitive control and memory with David Badre.